exercism/elm/exercises/concept/top-scorers/.docs/introduction.md

 Dict Int String --> a dict with Int keys and String values
 ```

-Dicts can be defined as follows:
+Dicts can be created as follows:

 ```elm
 empty : Dict Int String